-1. SMS has increased its attendance rate consecutively over the past five years.
-SMS socioeconomically disadvantaged students, and students with students with disabilities have low Chronic Absenteeism rates.
-SMS Homeless students absenteeism declined 11.8 points, as measured by the 2019 California Dashboard.

-- 2. We will focus on improving absenteeism for our socioeconomically disadvantaged students, students with disabilities and homeless students. - 3.
-SMS will implement restorative practices such as iLoss to improve student attendance.
+- 1. SMS socioeconomically disadvantaged students, students with disabilities have high Chronic Absenteeism rates.
+SMS California Dashboard. - 2.
+We will focus on improving absenteeism for our socioeconomically disadvantaged students, students with disabilities and English Learners have high chronic absenteeism. - 3.
+SMS will implement restorative practices such as i-LOSS, and home visits to improve student attendance.